 The Twelve-Factor App

-Original manifesto from Heroku developers
+Original manifesto from the Heroku team

 The Twelve-Factor App